 - Where are the Western Aborigines?: Ningfan Guard and the Transformation of Local Society in Southwestern Sichuan in Ming and Qing

-- The Green Sprouts Crop Protection Associations of Taozhou, Gansu: Ming Identities/Qing Histories
+- The Green Shoots Crop Protection Associations of Taozhou, Gansu: Ming Identities/Qing Histories

 - The "Civilianization" of Military Colonies and the Reorganization of Military Households: Ningxi Battalion and the Reconstruction of Rural Order in South China in the Eighteenth Century